jsime/robobot/README.md

 The list of exported functions from this plugin.
-The attribute is required to be a hash reference, with the keys being the function name as it will be exported by RoboBot in IRC sessions.
+The attribute is required to be a hash reference, with the keys being the function name as it will be exported by RoboBot in chat sessions.
 Function names may contain almost any characters other than whitespace, control characters (or otherwise non-printables), and parentheses.
 Letters, numbers, and most punctuation or grammatical symbols are acceptable.